WilkMat3/SET09102_Personal_Portfolio/week2_setup.md

 ![image 3](./images/vs_cloned.PNG)
 *Caption: Proof of my instance of VS code being linked to the gihub repository*

-On [image 3], I have highlighted the push and pull links for the group project as well as an avatar with my initials, thus confirming that my Visual Studio was linked with our github repository.
+On ![image 3][#image-3], I have highlighted the push and pull links for the group project as well as an avatar with my initials, thus confirming that my Visual Studio was linked with our github repository.
 In my case the only required configuration was to clone the repositry in Visual Studio.
 I am using VS 2022 and I had relevant MAUI packages installed.

 ![image 4](./images/MAUI.PNG)